-There's been a shift towards greater consideration of employees’ wellbeing as a result of the COVID-19 pandemic and the pressures and stresses this has caused.
+There has been a shift towards greater consideration of employees’ wellbeing as a result of the COVID-19 pandemic and the pressures and stresses this caused.

 This is a positive step that should be carried through to usual business.
 It's good practice to consider how a change in working arrangements may positively or negatively affect an employee’s wellbeing.

-When carrying out supervision, it's important to consider that it's harder to know how people are managing without the close contact that you'd experience being in an office together every day.
+When carrying out supervision, it's important to consider that it may be harder to know how people are managing without the close contact that you'd experience being in an office together every day.

 Creating a support network

 Some staff may struggle with work or life issues which are affecting their work.